ksator/junos-verifications-automation-with-jsnapy/README.md

 ## Use JSNAPy:
 JSNAPy is supported in three modes:
-- a command line tool
+- A command line tool
-- a Python Module
+- A Python Module
 - An ansible module hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).

 We cover below examples using these 3 modes.